urbit/old-doc/reference/hoon/runes/ts/overview.md

 ##Overview

 The `=` runes modify the subject.
-They are used whenever you want to push something on the subject, or use the results of one formula in another.
+They are used whenever you want to push something on the subject, modify the subject, or use the results of one formula in another.

 There are three basic categories of `=` runes: